jhaaslab/Asymmetry/README.md

 Common files must be in the matlab path when running simulations

-Copy files for the specific model to a new folder to run a new sim
+Copy files for the specific model files to a new folder to run a new sim

 Edit the 'Run_dsimIterative.m' script and change simulation variables to be tested